 I am writing this and per usual haven’t titled it yet, because the way this usually works is that I have a bunch of things I want to say and know how I want to say them, but don’t really understand the entire theme or moral of my story.
 Literally I am a walking, talking, breathing, children’s story book friends; lots of pretty pictures and a story that takes you through tons of twists and turns before you find out the lesson at the end. lol, would it even be a blog post if I didn’t make a cringe worthy and cheesy as heck metaphor?

 February started out FANTASTIC for me.
 Seriously, Feb 1st was a KU home basketball game v.
-Baylor (sorry about that, Baylor), I met Chip Gaines from Fixer Upper at the game (and he held my phone to take a video to send to my dad!!! hahah AHHHHH!!!!!), I had stellar seats for the game, the student section was crazy fun during a big season game, and I made my ESPN debut (twice!)
+Baylor (sorry about that, Baylor), I met Chip Gaines from Fixer Upper at the game (and he held my phone to take a video to send to my dad!!! hahah AHHHHH!!!!!), I had stellar seats for the game, the student section was crazy fun during a big season game, I made my ESPN debut (twice!), AND on top of all of that got to briefly hang with a fellow future Jayhawk from my high school who I seriously cannot wait to get to know better & become friends with next year.
+(Hi Brenna if you’re reading this let’s be friends.)
 Greatest night of my life thus far at KU.
 I was dead set on February being the best month of my life, haha, not so much.
 At least it is the shortest of them all, right??!?!?!

 I won’t lie, I spent A LOT of February pouting over things that weren’t going my way or that weren’t working out exactly as I wanted to.
 I spent more time complaining about my situations rather than working to fix them.
 Basically, I was not having the best of luck, but also not doing anything to improve that.
 Moral of the story: I was being very immature and zero help to myself or my bad mood.
 Sure, a few things happened that I had every right to be upset about, but not for more than an hour max.
 I saw a quote yesterday that said, “was it really a bad day?
 Or just a bad 10 minutes that you milked all day?” and it really hit me how negative I was acting about a few downfalls and making it seem like the entire month had to therefore be awful.
 Quite frankly, just like the very start of the month, a lot of good things happened during February!
 But I was too busy being so gosh darn caught up in the small mishaps that I didn’t even take time to recognize the good.
 Big mistake, Ally.